ut21/papers/index.md

 7. [Learning Elementary Cellular Automata with Transformers](https://openreview.net/forum?id=rROdzn4DSb) by _Mikhail Burtsev_
 8. [Transition-based Parsing with Stack-Transformers](https://aclanthology.org/2020.findings-emnlp.89/) by _Astudillo et. al._
 9. [Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data](https://aclanthology.org/2020.acl-main.463.pdf) by by _Bender et. al._
+10. [Transformer-Based Models Are Not Yet Perfect At Learning to Emulate Structural Recursion](https://arxiv.org/pdf/2401.12947v1) by _Zhang et. al._

 ## Misc Thoughts